rockstoneaidev/auth-frontend-svelte/README.md

 npm install -D tailwindcss-animate
 ```

-Import the styles in your root layout:
+Import the styles in your root layout (optional if using Tailwind v4):

 ```svelte
 <!-- src/routes/+layout.svelte -->